 Music

 Concentrate in general music, jazz, or music technology.
-This broad minor provides a background in theory and history, instrumental or vocal lessons, experience with technology, improvising, and arranging, as well as opportunities to sing or perform in an ensemble.
+This broad minor provides a background in theory and history, instrumental or vocal lessons, music technology, improvising, and arranging, as well as opportunities to sing or perform in an ensemble.

 Music Composition

-Complete courses in theory, music history, contemporary music, and composition courses, culminating in scoring for an orchestral film reading session with the Keweenaw Symphony Orchestra.
+Complete courses in theory, music history, contemporary music, and composition.
+This minor culminates with a student project scoring an orchestral session with the Keweenaw Symphony Orchestra.

 Music Performance

-Take your love for singing or playing to the rehearsal room and stage.
-The music performance minor focuses on private music instruction, ensemble participation, conducting, and interpretation, all built on a foundation of music theory and history.
+Take your love of music to the rehearsal room and stage.
+A minor in music performance focuses on private music instruction, ensemble participation, conducting, and interpretation, all built on a foundation of music theory and history.

 Theatre Arts

-Perform in one of the department mainstage productions.
-Take courses in acting, voice, sound, lighting, and electronic media.
-This broad minor is for anyone who wants to be a part of live theatre.
+Perform in one of the department's mainstage productions.
+Create voice-over commercials.
+Take courses in acting, voice, sound, and electronic media.
+The performance minor gets you seen and heard onstage and off.

 Technical Theatre

-Work backstage in areas such as stagecraft, design, props, costume, stage management, lighting, and sound.
-The technical theatre minor is an optimal way to couple your passion for the theatre with interest in engineering, computer science, or business.
+Work backstage.
+Design, props, build scenery, create costumes.
+Explore stage management, lighting, and sound.
+The technical theatre minor is an optimal way to combine your passion for theatre with engineering, computer science, or business.